Updated March 5, 2019.

 Seeing that many people needing replacement batteries for a mobile device also frequently needed repair services, this was also added to its business concept in 2014.
 Trained technicians will accurately diagnose what’s wrong with cell phones, MP3 players, tablets, and eReaders; provide a quote; and fix them.

-This company is currently ranked #118 on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1988 and franchising since 1992, the number of locations has continued to expand during the past 10 years from 332 in 2008 to the current total of 712, all of which are located in the U.S. and 52 of which are company-owned.
+This company is currently ranked #114 (up from #118 last year) on Entrepreneur magazine’s Franchise 500 list.
+Founded in 1988 and franchising since 1992, the number of locations has continued to expand during the past nine years from 353 in 2009 to the current total of 732, all of which are located in the U.S. and 66 of which are company-owned.

 5. Wireless Zone